htrap69/Sudoku-Game/README.md

-# Sudoku-Solver
+# Sudoku-Game
-A project where my code solves any sudoku board entered as input.
+A project where my code lets us play the sudoku game with a simple GUI.
+I am running this game on pygame.